 Lately with the holidays around the corner, I’ve been craving me some Apple Pie!
 So many things make this time of year so special, one being all the amazing food.
-Since I’m a bit of a foodie, when I get a craving for something I try to make my own version of it that will taste good but still fit into my dietary needs.
-I’m not very confident right now in my baking skills to attempted my own version of a healthy vegan apple pie, one without the sugar and of course gluten.
-So I went to the next best thing that I could thing of.
+Since I’m a bit of a foodie when I get a craving for something I try to make my own version of it that will taste good but still fit into my dietary needs.
+I’m not very confident right now in my baking skills to attempt my own version of a healthy vegan apple pie, one without the sugar and of course gluten.
+So I went to the next best thing that I could think of.
 An apple pie banana ice cream!

 Since apple pie is rated America’s favorite pie, this variation is one that everyone can enjoy.
 Definitely the highlight of our night, next to decorating the tree of course.
 It also left my house smelling like apple pie, which is perfect since we just finished our Christmas decorations.